jhonkaman/docs-search-tool-practice/README.md

 );
 ```

 Then I copied the output into `tanstack.md`.
-This is all of the main page URLs.
+That file contains all of the main page URLs.

-Then I used `scrape-to-js-array-tanstack.js` to create `tanstack-jump-links.json`, which contains all of the fragment/jump links.
+Then I used `scrape-to-json-tanstack.js` to create `tanstack-jump-links.json`, which contains all of the main page URLs and the fragment/jump links.

-Then I used `fuse-test-dynamic.js` to try asking the agent where I can read about certain topics.
+Then I used `fuse-search-tool.js` to try asking the agent where I can read about certain topics.

 ## Goal